111 West 57th Street: Construction and opening

 By July 1916, the company had identified a site at 109–113 West 57th Street, between Sixth and Seventh Avenues, with a parcel extending back to 58th Street.
+The site had previously been occupied by residences.
 William K. Benedict and Marvin & Davis designed a 10-story building for the site.
 Work was delayed because the 1916 Zoning Resolution prohibited non-residential buildings on that section of 58th Street; additionally, neighborhood residents had filed lawsuits against Steinway & Sons, which were settled by July 1920.
 Steinway & Sons acquired eight lots on 57th and 58th Streets from 1920 to 1924, and Warren and Wetmore designed a 16-story building, for which plans were filed in July 1923.
 The new Steinway Hall was built from June 1924 to April 1925.
 Many of the studios had already been rented by late 1924.

 The hall at 111 West 57th Street officially opened on October 27, 1925, with a performance by Willem Mengelberg and 35 musicians from the New York Philharmonic, broadcast over radio.
 The building had cost $3 million, representing about a quarter of Steinway & Sons' total assets at the time.
 Steinway & Sons used the five lowest floors and rented out the upper floors.
 The basement housed storage, shipping, and a grand-piano testing area; the first story, a reception room and salesroom; the second story, salesrooms; the third floor, executive offices; and the fourth and fifth stories, music studios.
 Steinway & Sons used only the rear of the fourth story, where it had a large workroom.
 The "piano bank" in the basement had over 300 pianos, valued at over $15 million.